-The preparation of the Group's financial statements under IFRS as endorsed by the EU requires the directors to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities.
+The preparation of the Group's financial statements under IFRS requires the directors to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities.
 Estimates and judgements are continually evaluated and are based on historical experience and other factors including expectations of future events that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.

-The directors consider that the following estimates and judgements are likely to have the most significant effect on the amounts recognised in the financial statements.
+The directors consider that the following judgements are likely to have the most significant effect on the amounts recognised in the financial statements.